Queanbeyan River: History

 The Queanbeyan region is the traditional home of the Ngunnawal and the Ngarigo peoples.
 The first Europeans visitors to the area were led by Charles Throsby.
 While searching for the Murrumbidgee River in 1820, his party followed the course of the Queanbeyan River into a valley at the eastern end of the Limestone Plains near present-day Canberra.

 The Queanbeyan River was the main water supply for the towns of Queanbeyan and during its early history it was an integral element to its economy.
-Wool scouring (cleaning) was carried out in the river near presentday Oaks Estate, formerly a part of Queanbeyan.
+Wool scouring was carried out in the river near present-day Oaks Estate, formerly a part of Queanbeyan.

 Flooding

-The first significant flood after European settlement of the site of Queanbeyan City was in 1851: others followed twice in 1852, twice in 1861, twice in 1870, 1891, 1910, 1922, 1925, 1952, 1974, 1975 and 1976.
+The first significant flood after European settlement of the site of Queanbeyan City was in 1851; others followed twice in 1852, twice in 1861, twice in 1870, 1891, 1910, 1922, 1925, 1952, 1974, 1975 and 1976.
 A timeline compiled by a member of the Queanbeyan and District Historical Museum Society gives similar dates, extending to 2012.
 It is yet to be updated to record another 6-metre (19.7 feet) flood on 6 June 2016.

 During the 1976 flood the half completed Googong Dam was at risk of collapse under the weight of water behind it.
 In this eventuality low-lying parts of Queanbeyan and Canberra would have been inundated.
 The Queanbeyan Cemetery was flooded, with scores of bodies washed downstream into Lake Burley Griffin.

 In December 2010 the Queanbeyan River peaked at 8.4 m and broke its banks, flooding the Queanbeyan Riverside tourist park.
 All schools in the area were closed and some local schools were used as shelter for evacuated residents of around 100 houses and businesses.
 Following extensive rains in the catchment, in March 2012 there were flooding alerts, however the river did not breach its banks.

 Fishing

-The Queanbeyan River was renowned as a beautiful river abounding in native Murray Cod, which once extended to the vicinity of Googong Dam, and native Macquarie perch, which extended to at least the headwaters of Googong Dam.
+The Queanbeyan River was renowned as a beautiful river abounding in native Murray cod, which once extended to the vicinity of Googong Dam, and native Macquarie perch, which extended to at least the headwaters of Googong Dam.
 Due to this abundance of native fish, the Queanbeyan River, along with the Molonglo River, was often known as the "Fish River" in the early days of settlement.
 Sometimes the Queanbeyan River was further distinguished by being called the "South Fish River".
-On more than one occasion in the late 19th and early 20th centuries floods deposited live Murray Cod in the main streets of Queanbeyan.
+On more than one occasion in the late 19th and early 20th centuries floods deposited live Murray cod in the main streets of Queanbeyan.
 A variety of ills including introduction of exotic fish such as trout, overfishing, willow encroachment, siltation, and weirs blocking migration saw native fish populations in the Queanbeyan River close to extinction by the time Googong Dam was built.